jfy133/Tidy_PopGen_PCA_Plotting/README.md

 Introduction
 ------------

-This notebook explains how to make a PCA scatter plot typically used in ancient human population genetics in R using the `tidyverse` collection of packages.
-The notebook is aimed at those who are pretty new to R, but have a basic knowledge of how things work (e.g. how to assign a variable, a general idea of what a vector is)
+This notebook explains how to make a PCA scatter plot typically used in ancient human population genetics in R, using the `tidyverse` collection of packages.
+The notebook is aimed at those who are pretty new to R, but have a basic knowledge of how things work (e.g. how to assign a variable, a general idea of what a vector is).

 The challenge in this type of plot is that you often have many different populations which you want to distinguish between - typically by colours.
 But on top of this, in aDNA studies, you want to distinguish between modern and ancient individuals - such as by point shape - and emphasise these ancient or new populations over the modern reference dataset.

 > In particular, people who try this themselves get stuck when making a nice legend, as the popular plotting package ggplot2 prefers to make a legend for colours and shapes separately - which can take up a lot of space.

-Here I aim to gently introduce some basic tools and procedures to prepare data for plotting using `tidyverse` functions, and then how to step by step build a final PCA plot in ggplot2. that can be used for presentation.
+Here I aim to gently introduce some basic tools and procedures to prepare data for plotting using `tidyverse` functions, and then how to step by step build a final PCA plot in ggplot2, that can be used for presentation.

 Why tidyverse?
 All the packages in this collection follow very strict rules on how functions should work and be design.
 The overall aim is to make R code much more readable and intuitive to both coders and users.